ndekwe/terraform/README.md

 # terraform
-This repository holds codes used to provision a distributed and highly available infrastructure on AWS. \n
+This repository holds codes used to provision a distributed and highly available infrastructure on AWS.
 ![alt text](images/image1.png)

 ## Prerequisites
 Having an AWS account and the corresponding access and secret keys.